 Standard mastopexy is also known as the lollipop or the “short scar” technique.
 In this approach, Dr. Short’s incisions encircle the areola and extend downward to the lower breast crease in a distinctive lollipop shape.
 The lollipop incision allows for strategic tightening in the inframammary crease to achieve the desired perkiness and upper pole fullness.
 Also, the nipples’ position is improved.

 Wise Pattern Mastopexy

-7-10 days with lifting restrictions of less than 10 lbs for the first 2-3 weeks after surgery.
+7-10 days with lifting restrictions of less than 10 lbs for the first two to three weeks after surgery.

 The procedure is performed on an outpatient basis under general anesthesia.
-Typically, the procedure takes approximately 2-4 hours to perform depending on the type of approach and if combined with a breast augmentation procedure.
+Typically, the procedure takes approximately two to four hours to perform, depending on the technique.
 Patients are required to return the day after surgery for a post-operative appointment.

-You will go home with only light dressings over the incision sites and a surgical bra will be worn for two weeks to provide adequate support.
-You may shower after 72 hours.
-Skin glue adhesive or steri-strips are applied to the incisions and will remain intact for 2 weeks.
+You will go home with light dressings over the incision sites.
+Dr. Short will prescribe you a stretchy and supportive surgical bra to wear for two weeks.
+Skin glue adhesive or steri-strips are applied to the incisions and will remain intact for two weeks.
 Scar treatment options are available for your two-week appointment.
-Extensive taping to the breast incisions is recommended for the first 6-8 weeks to improve scarring.
-The scars will fade over time.
-The surgery does not eliminate the ability to breastfeed.
-Light activities can be resumed after 10-14 days and aerobic activity may be resumed at 6 weeks after surgery.
+Extensive taping to the breast incisions is recommended for the first six to eight weeks to prevent severe scarring.
+You may resume light activity after 10-14 days of recovery.
+You can return to aerobic activity six weeks after surgery.

 - An elevated, more round breast contour with increased firmness